cloudflare/cloudflare-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 #### Request period

-A rule triggers once a client’s requests exceed the threshold for the specified duration.
+A rule triggers once a client's requests exceed the threshold for the specified duration.

 ### Rule mitigation